TrainFan1804/mtrack/README.md

 > [!TIP]
 > You may need to change your `$PATH` to use `mtrack` via your terminal.

 ## Requirements

 > [!IMPORTANT]
 > When using wayland as communication protocol you need to install the `qt6-wayland`
-> package for your distrobution.
+> package for your distribution.
+> Using wayland might lead to some minor frontend bugs e.g. missing icons, etc.

 A C++ compiler, sqlite3 and Qt6 is required to install this software.
 All other requirements are shipped with the software.